Governor-General of Australia: Titles and honours

-Governors-general have during their tenure the style His/Her Excellency the Honourable and their spouses have the style His/Her Excellency.
+Governors-general have during their tenure the style His or Her Excellency the Honourable and their spouses have the style His or Her Excellency.
 Since May 2013, the style used by a former governor-general is the Honourable; it was at the same time retrospectively granted for life to all previous holders of the office.

 From the creation of the Order of Australia in 1975, the governor-general was, ex officio, Chancellor and Principal Companion of the order, and therefore became entitled to the post-nominal AC.
 In 1976, the letters patent for the order were amended to introduce the rank of Knight and Dame to the order, and from that time the governor-general became, ex officio, the Chancellor and Principal Knight of the order.
 In 1986 the letters patent were amended again, and governors-general appointed from that time were again, ex officio, entitled to the post-nominal AC (although if they already held a knighthood in the order that superior rank was retained).

 Until 1989, all governors-general were members of the Privy Council of the United Kingdom and thus held the additional style The Right Honourable for life.
-The same individuals were also usually either peers, knights, or both (the only Australian peer to be appointed as governor-general was the Lord Casey; and Sir William McKell was knighted only in 1951, some years into his term, but he was entitled to the style "The Honourable" during his tenure as premier of New South Wales, an office he held until almost immediately before his appointment).
+The same individuals were also usually either peers, knights, or both (the only Australian peer to be appointed as governor-general was Lord Casey; and Sir William McKell was knighted only in 1951, some years into his term, but he was entitled to the style The Honourable during his tenure as premier of New South Wales, an office he held until almost immediately before his appointment).
 In 1989, Bill Hayden, a republican, declined appointment to the British Privy Council and any imperial honours.
 From that time until 2014, governors-general did not receive automatic titles or honours, other than the post-nominal AC by virtue of being Chancellor and Principal Companion of the Order of Australia.
-Dame Quentin Bryce was the first governor-general to have had no prior title or pre-nominal style.
-She was in office when, on 19 March 2014, Elizabeth II, acting on the advice of Prime Minister Tony Abbott, amended the letters patent of the Order of Australia to provide, inter alia, that the governor-general would be, ex officio, Principal Knight or Principal Dame of the order.
-Until 2015, the honour continued after the retirement from office of the governor-general.
-Formerly, all governors-general automatically became a knight upon being sworn in.
+Quentin Bryce was the first governor-general to have had no prior title or pre-nominal style.
+She was in office when, on 19 March 2014, then prime minister Tony Abbott advised the Queen to amend the letters patent of the Order of Australia to reinstate knighthoods into the Order, with the governor-general becoming the Principal Knight or Dame of the order.
+However, in 2015 knighthoods were once again abolished by new prime minister Malcolm Turnbull, with all subsequent governors-general appointed as Companions.

 Spouses of governors-general have no official duties but carry out the role of a vice-regal consort.
 They are entitled to the courtesy style Her Excellency or His Excellency during the office-holder's term of office.
 Most spouses of governors-general have been content to be quietly supportive.
 Some, however, have been notable in their own right, such as Dame Alexandra Hasluck, Lady Casey and Michael Bryce.